 Example of What You Could Say:

 “We are coming to the end of this curriculum, and this is a chance for us to pause and reflect on some of the ideas you may want to incorporate into your daily life – methods for feeling good and also for expressing your feelings when life gets really hard.
 I hope the main message of these lessons has been clear: everyone goes through times when they feel anxious or sad or angry or any other difficult feelings we have talked about during this time.
 Like Kevin reminded us, “Everyone is going through something we can’t see.”
 And it is totally normal to feel all of these feelings; it’s part of what it means to be human.
 So, this means at some point in all of our lives we will, for sure, feel these tough feelings again, and it will help to have tools in place that can help us when life feels hard.
-Let’s watch our guest artist give a few examples of tools he uses when times get tough.”
+Let’s watch a mental health expert give a few examples of additional tools that you can use when times get tough.”

-The guest artist describes tools he uses to help him cope when things get difficult.
+The expert describes tools we can use to help us cope when things get difficult.

 (Write the students’ ideas as they share them.
 If there is a lull in the conversation, add a few ideas of your own – exercise, eating well, calling a friend, reading a book, cooking, drawing, spending time outside, playing an instrument – the list of healthy emotional supports can be very long and individualized.)